 Remember to make sure you are mirroring patterns ie you have to have a left pattern and right pattern.

 - Shoulder tip to shoulder tip

-The height of the jacket is taken as 22 inch ; if you are a taller person, measure your desired length and change accordingly.
+The height of the jacket is taken as 22 inches; if you are a taller person, measure your desired length and change it accordingly.

 The back is one piece and hence mark on a folded piece as per the direction below

 How to stitch the drapey front jacket

 Sewing this waterfall jacket is very easy -it involves just 3 steps

 Hem the bottom edge of the front pieces and back pieces.
 Make a narrow hem.
 To get a narrow hem, fold the fabric edge 1/4 inch inside.
 Stitch along very close to the fold.
 Trim whatever is extra.
 Fold again and stitch.
 You will get a very narrow hem.

 Step 2 –Finish the front edge of the front pieces, back neckline, and armholes.